Infineon/mtb-example-btstack-freertos-findme/README.md

    ![](images/figure3.png)

-6. To test using the LightBlue mobile app, do the following (see equivalent LightBlue app screenshots in Figure 2 and Figure 3):
+6. To test using the AIROC&trade; Bluetooth&reg; Connect mobile app, do the following (see equivalent AIROC&trade; Bluetooth&reg; Connect app screenshots in Figure 2 and Figure 3):

    1. Turn ON Bluetooth on your Android or iOS device.

-   2. Launch the LightBlue app.
+   2. Launch the AIROC&trade; Bluetooth&reg; Connect app.

    3. If it is present on the kit, CYBSP_USER_LED2 will start blinking to indicate that advertising has started.
-Advertising will stop after 90 seconds if a connection has not been established and CYBSP_USER_LED will turn off.
+Advertising will stop after 120 seconds if a connection has not been established and CYBSP_USER_LED will turn off.

-   4. Swipe down on the LightBlue app home screen to start scanning for Bluetooth&reg; LE peripherals; your device (“Find Me Target”) appears in the LightBlue app home screen.
+   4. Swipe down on the AIROC&trade; Bluetooth&reg; Connect app home screen to start scanning for Bluetooth&reg; LE peripherals; your device (“Find Me Target”) appears in the AIROC&trade; Bluetooth&reg; Connect app home screen.
 Select your device to establish a Bluetooth&reg; LE connection.
 Once the connection is established, CYBSP_USER_LED2 changes from blinking state to always ON state.

    5. Select the 'Find Me Profile' from the carousel view.

    6. Select an Alert Level value on the Find Me Profile screen.
 Observe the state of CYBSP_USER_LED1 on the device; it changes based on the alert level.

       **Figure 2.
-Testing with the LightBlue app on iOS**
+Testing with the AIROC&trade; Bluetooth&reg; Connect app on iOS**

       ![](images/figure1.png)

       <br />

       **Figure 3.
-Testing with the LightBlue app on Android**
+Testing with the AIROC&trade; Bluetooth&reg; Connect app on Android**

       ![](images/figure2.png)

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

-**Note:** **(Only while debugging PSoC&trade; 6 MCU)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
+**Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
 This means that some code executes twice – once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
-See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.
+See [KBA231071](https://community.infineon.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and implementation